ans-hub/game_engine_sr/README.md

 This buffer can be easily reduced to 16 bit or 8 bit color space manually.

-## Game console examples
+## Game engine examples

-Directory `examples` contains examples based on the game console.
-Currently there are placed game called `Raiders 3D` which is my implementation of the game originally written by Andre Lamothe.
+Directory `examples` contains examples based on the game engine.
+Currently there are placed game called `Raiders 3D` which is my implementation of the game originally written by Andre LaMothe, draft of the game `Mountain race` and draft of the game like FPS.

-The main actions is placed in two classes `Logic` and `Scene`.
-It should be noted that this is an educational implementation, and thus most of the functions which is responsible for the behavior of objects are located in these two classes (`Logic` and `Scene`).
-Although in a real game it would be better to arrange some of the functions which is responsible for the behavior of objects in the implementation of these objects themselves.

 <div style="text-align: center;" markdown="1" />
 <img src="screenshot.png" style="width: 600px;" />